gitshalini89/capstone/README.md

 This project is the final project of the Udacity Full Stack Developer Nano Degree.
 The goal of this project is to deploy a Flask application with Heroku/PostgreSQL and enable Role Based Authentication and roles-based access control git (RBAC) with Auth0 (third-party authentication systems).

-I decided to implement a RESTful for a Casting Agency app where that is responsible for creating movies and managing and assigning actors to those movies.
+I decided to implement a RESTful API for a Casting Agency that is responsible for creating movies and managing and assigning actors to those movies.

-Roles:
+### Roles:
 1. Casting Assistant
 2. Casting Director
 3. Executive Producer